tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 Open the `Tedee Portal - Personal Access Keys <https://portal.tedee.com/personal-access-keys>`_ page.
 Here you see the list of personal access keys created by you.
 You can navigate to this page by clicking in the top right corner, on your initials and selecting the `Personal Access Keys` in the user menu.
-You can edit, regenerate, delete or add new keys from here.
+You can edit, delete or add new keys from here.

 If you want to add a new personal access key, click `Add key` located in the top right corner of the screen.
 After clicking the button sidebar on the right screen should appear.